Bahadurganj, Ghazipur: History

 In 1900, the geographical area of the town of Bahadurganj was 686 acres.
 The zamindari estate was controlled with mutual co-operation between the descendents of the family of Bahadur Shah.
-Although after its early settlement, The estate during British era declined consisting 14,villages near, Bahadurganj in the pargana of Zahurabad.
+Although after its early settlement, The estate during British era declined consisting of 14 villages near Bahadurganj, in the pargana of Zahurabad.
 The town served as the capital of Qasimabad estate till January,1956, till the abolition of zamindari system.
 In 1942, the settlement became a municipality and had its first municipal elections, Nebedad Khan was elected as the first chairman of the town.

 Location

 Bahadurganj is located 12 km from Mau and about 42 km from Ghazipur.
 It is located at the southern bank of the Tamsa River.

 Religions

 The major religious groups are Muslims and Hindu, constituting 57% and 44.8% of the population respectively.

 Local culture

 Major festivals in Bahadurganj include Ram Navami, Mawlid, and Muharram Durga, which occur annually.
 Celebrations are also organized at Dashahara, Eid-ul-Adha, Eid-ul-Fitr, Holi, Ramzan-ul-Mubarak, Diwali, Raksha Bandhan, Shab-e-Barat, Christmas, and Easter, as well as the national holidays of Independence Day and Republic Day.

 Despite the lack of a major Shiite community in the town, the month of Muharram is celebrated by some.
 On the tenth day of Muharram, the ritual of Ashura is held on the east side of the town.
 On the banks of the Tamsa River, which is also called the Dhobi Ghat, is the nearby village Rasulpur, through a Tujia river.
 There are three tahas of this town.
 People start coming here in the afternoon, and the three wooden equals of the town also go.
 In this town, people from all religions gather in celebration of different festivals.